rezanikfal/Tutorials/Angular/Interview.md

   - Unit Testing: Are we testing?
 Budget?
 Coverage?
 Built-in CLI lib or something else?
   - End-to-end testing: Are we testing?
 Budget?
 Built-in CLI lib or something else?
 - CSS pseudo-class is used to define a special state of an element.
-Like a:visited, a:hover, a:active
+Like a:visited, a:hover, a:active -**Closures**: The inner function has access to the outer function scope and variables even the the out function has triggered and you don't have access to its scope from outside anymore.